typedb/typedb-ml/kglib/kgcn/README.md

 In order to make use of the wealth of existing ideas, tools and pipelines in machine learning, we need a method of building a vector to describe a datapoint in a knowledge graph.
 In this way we can leverage contextual information from a knowledge graph for machine learning.

 This is what a KGCN can achieve.
-Given an example datapoint taken from a knowledge graph, it can examine the nodes in the vicinity of a example, its *context*.
+Given an example datapoint taken from a knowledge graph, it can examine the nodes in the vicinity of an example, its *context*.
 Based on this context it can determine a vector representation, an *embedding*, for that example.

 **There are two broad learning tasks a KGCN is suitable for:**